quasarframework/quasar/docs/src/pages/vue-components/editor.md

 QEditor will use the proper icons set when the [Quasar Icon Sets](/options/quasar-icon-sets) is changed and you don't override the toolbar with your own icons.

 ::: warning
-Some icon sets, like eva, don't fulfill all of our needs and will also require the `material-icons` in order to be displayed properly.
+For the other icon libraries, Quasar will try to use the most out of them, but they do not have all the necessary icons, so some of them will fallback to Material Icons
 :::

 ## QEditor API